Denmark, Kingdom of

 - Personnel administration

-The Operational Staff Element in Joint Defense Command is responsible for
+The Operation Support Element in Joint Defence Command is responsible for

 - Coordinate and advise the Army, Navy, Air Force, Special Operations Command, Arctic Command and the International Deployment division and medical issues.